-File Reconciliation tool is developed to solve a very common problem of “missing files in store/Location”.
-It generates excel file report, which contains the list of files from object meta-data information (information as in a database) and gives a status of file availability on relevant locations/store folder path.
-The missing files scenario happens when files from locations/store folder path are deleted for various reasons, but object(s) still have the information (metadata) with the file path
+File Reconciliation tool is developed to solve a very common problem of “missing files in store/location”.
+It generates excel file reports, which contains the list of files from object meta-data information (information as in a database) and gives a status of file availability on relevant locations/store folder path.
+The missing files scenario happens when files from locations/store folder path are deleted for various reasons, but object(s) still have the information (metadata) with the file path.

 When the user tries to download such deleted files from 3DEXPERIENCE, he gets either of below error messages: